Today's the Day (game show)

-Today's the Day was a British television daytime quiz programme that was broadcast on BBC2 from 12 July 1993 until 12 March 1999.
+Today's the Day is a British television daytime quiz programme that was broadcast on BBC2 from 12 July 1993 until 12 March 1999.
 The programme was originally hosted by Andrew Rawnsley until he was replaced by Martyn Lewis.

 Format

 Teams of two contestants each competed to answer questions about events that had taken place in past years on the episode's broadcast date.

 Several rounds were played during each episode, with the order varying slightly from one series to the next: